baldacchino/AzureOpenAI-LetsBuild/README.md

 > *This is only required if you are building alongside me.
 If you are only attending the presentation, you can skip this section.

-During this session I will skim through content but explain examples in through the lens of possible MYOB uses cases.
+During this session I will skim through content but explain examples in through the lens of possible uses cases.
 Considerable amount of time in the IDE (Visual Studio Code) and I would welcome you all to build along with me.
 You don't need to but you can leverage this boiler plater code for your hackathon and beyond.

 Prior to joining this session you will need to following to play along with my demos